 After you have your wedding date and guest count, it’s time to find your wedding venue and book your wedding photographer!
 Outdoor weddings are definitely my favorite because of how gorgeous natural light is but depending on the time of year you are getting married in, an outdoor wedding may not work so well.
 There are some venues that have the option of having an outdoor or an indoor ceremony just in case the weather gets bad on your wedding date.
 The Thomas S. Monson Center in downtown Salt Lake City is a perfect example of this type of wedding!
 And just a little tip for brides on a budget, choosing to get married on a weekday will lower the price for most venues!

-Once you have your venue secured, it’s time to book your wedding photographer!!
 This such an important part of the process because years after the wedding is over, you might still have your dress and shoes, but most everything else goes away and even memories start to fade… the single thing that can preserve all of those things is a photograph.
 A single photograph can remind you of how in love you were, how you couldn’t stop smiling, all the little details that you poured your heart and soul into to make the day memorable, and all the people that came because of how much they love you.
 You are trusting your photographer with the most important part of the process and so there are so many things you should consider when choosing your photographer!